One of the first choices any writer has to make is how many protagonists will lead the narrative. Believe it or not, that number matters.

 .
 These duos are different in that the hero often serves as a mentor

-to the sidekick and protector to the Love Interest
+to the sidekick or protector to the Love Interest

-, though it's unlikely for the sidekick to graduate from the role to a true equal.
+.
+It's unlikely for the sidekick to graduate from the role to a true equal.

 - Common genres or stories: Again, any; however, duos gain a certain level of stability as compared to lone heroes.
 The character interaction between them will often become deep and nuanced to a degree not often seen with other ensemble numbers.
 Duos are likely to be in Action Adventure shows, possibly playing Detective or fighting crime.